bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/Git-Guide/README.md

     git push origin <branch name>
     ```

-4. Back on the forked repository page, you should see a yellow bar at the top with a button to "Compare and Pull Request".
+4. On the forked repository page, you should see a yellow bar at the top with a button to "Compare and Pull Request".
 Click that button.

    * After clicking that button, enter a description to help the owner of the project understand what you want to contribute.